sss-3333/ECS-project/README.md

 the application infrastructure can never accidentally remove the pipeline's own ability to authenticate.
 Terraform's own state and locking live in S3.

-A few specific decisions worth explaining rather than leaving unexplained:
+A few specific decisions worth explaining:

 - **No database, so no private subnets originally.** Private subnets mainly exist to isolate something sensitive — usually a database — from direct